google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

-# Using DeepVariant for small variant calling from PacBio CCS reads
+# Using DeepVariant for small variant calling from PacBio HiFi reads

-In this case study we describe applying DeepVariant to PacBio CCS reads to call variants.
-We will call small variants from a publicly available whole genome CCS dataset from PacBio.
+In this case study we describe applying DeepVariant to PacBio HiFi reads to call variants.
+We will call small variants from a publicly available whole genome HiFi dataset from PacBio.

-Starting from v0.10.0, sequence from amplified libraries is included in our PacBio CCS training set, providing a significant accuracy boost to variant detection from amplified CCS data.
+In v0.8, DeepVariant released a model for PacBio HiFi data.
+Starting from v0.10.0, sequence from amplified libraries is included in our PacBio HiFi training set, providing a significant accuracy boost to variant detection from amplified HiFi data.
+In this case study we will apply the PacBio model by specifying `PACBIO` in the `model_type` parameter in the `run_pacbio_case_study_docker.sh` script.

-Case study is run on a standard Google Cloud instance.
+This case study is run on a standard Google Cloud instance.
 There are no special hardware or software requirements for running this case study.
 For consistency we use Google Cloud instance with 64 cores and 128 GB of memory.
 This is NOT the fastest or cheapest configuration.
 For more scalable execution of DeepVariant see the [External Solutions] section.

-In v0.8 DeepVariant released a model for PacBio CCS data.
-In this case study we will apply PacBio model by specifying `PACBIO` in `model_type` parameter in the `run_pacbio_case_study_docker.sh` script.

 ## Case study overview

 Calling small variants using DeepVariant involves multiple steps:

 1. Creating examples.
-Variants candidates are extracted from input BAM file (previously aligned).
+Candidate variants are extracted from an input BAM file (previously aligned).
-2. Calling Variants.
-Applying DeepVariant Convolutional Neural Network (CNN) model to infer variants.
+2. Calling variants.
+Applying DeepVariant convolutional neural network (CNN) model to infer variants.
 3. Exporting results to VCF.